Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

 Our results apply to smooth spacetimes $(M,g)$, i.e.\ connected time-oriented Lorentzian manifolds, of dimension $n+1 \geq 2$.
 The signature of the Lorentzian metric $g$ is fixed to be $(-, +, \dots, +)$.
 Consider now a closed acausal topological hypersurface $\S$ in $M$ (we do not require $\S$ to be compact), its Cauchy development $D(\S)$ is a globally hyperbolic submanifold in $(M, g)$.
 The boundary $\d D(\S)$ of $D(\S)$ is given by the disjoint union

 where $\H_{\pm} := \overline{D^\pm(\S)} \backslash D^\pm(\S)$ denote the future and past Cauchy horizon, respectively.
 A lot is known about Cauchy horizons (see, e.g.~\cite[Chap.
 6,8]{HawkingEllis1973} and \cite[Chap.
 14]{O'Neill1983}).
 In particular, a Cauchy horizon is a lightlike Lipschitz hypersurface.
 Denote by $\H$ the past or future Cauchy horizon of $\S$, and assume that $\H$ is non-empty and smooth.
-Recall that there is a nowhere vanishing lightlike vector field $V$, tangent to $\H$, and a smooth function $\kappa$ such that
+Recall that \footnote{ Time-orientability of $M$ implies the existence of a nowhere vanishing time-like vector field $T$ on $M$.
+Since $T$ is transversal to $\H$, we can define a one-form field $\b$ on a neighbourhood of $\H$ satisfying $\b(T) = 1$ and $\b(X) = 0$ for all $X \in T\H$.
+Then the vector field $V$ along $\H$, defined by $g(V, \cdot)|_\H = \b|_{\H}$, is a nowhere vanishing lightlike vector field tangent to $\H$.} there is a nowhere vanishing lightlike vector field $V$, tangent to $\H$, and a smooth function $\kappa$ such that

 \begin{definition} We say that the surface gravity can be normalised to a non-zero constant if there is a smooth nowhere vanishing lightlike vector field $V$ tangent to $\H$ such that